bjornaa/ladim1/doc/source/IBM_module.rst

    :synopsis: Individual Based Module for particle behaviour

-An IBM (Individual Based Model) for biological behaviour or similar can be added to LADIM.
+An IBM (Individual Based Model) for biological behaviour or similar can be added to LADiM.
 As they may be very different, it is difficult to be general enough.

 The IBM variables are named by the configuration, and some get initial